Keep in Touch

 Colin O'Brien's exhibition of photographs, TRAVELLERS' CHILDREN IN LONDON FIELDS, is now on show at The Broadway Bookshop.

-The exhibition will continue until November 13 and is open to the public during shop opening hours: Monday to Friday 10am - 6pm; Sundays 11am - 5pm.
+The exhibition will continue through early 2014 and is open to the public during shop opening hours: Monday to Friday 10am - 6pm; Sundays 11am - 5pm.

 We also have copies of Travellers' Children In London Fields, a handsomely produced 72 page hardback collecting Colin's portraits, published by Spitalfields Life Books and printed in Brick Lane by The Aldgate Press.
 Price £10.